Sri Lanka seeks Chinese debt restructuring amid crisis

 Central Bank figures show that current Chinese loans to Sri Lanka total around $3.38 billion, not including loans to state-owned businesses, which are accounted for separately and thought to be substantial.

 “Technically we can claim we are bankrupt now,” said Muttukrishna Sarvananthan, principal researcher at the Point Pedro Institute of Development.
-“When you have foreign reserves in the red, that means you are technically bankrupt.”
+“When you have your net external foreign assets have been in the red, that means you are technically bankrupt.”

 The situation has left households grappling with severe shortages.
 People wait in long lines to buy essential goods like milk powder, cooking gas and kerosene.
 Prices have increased sharply, and the Central Bank says the inflation rate rose to 12.1% by the end of December from 9.9% in November.
 Food inflation increased to over 22% in the same period.